-In this blog post, we’ll define and explain the different terms of the Digitalization of HVAC and Cloud-Based HVAC realms, and we’ll briefly go through the most common HVAC types there are on the market.
+In this blog post, we’ll define and explain the Remote HVAC monitoring glossary of terms, of the Digitalization of HVAC and Cloud-Based HVAC realms, and we’ll briefly go through the most common HVAC types there are on the market.

 Remote HVAC Monitoring Glossary

 - Artificial Intelligence (AI) – A field in Computer Sciences aiming to simulate human intelligence and thought processes, by using technological methods such as Machine Learning, usually based on extensive data from past cases

 - Cloud Connectivity Enabler – The device that enables a local on-site system, including an HVAC system, to communicate and be connect to the internet.